 Employees may accumulate, subject to certain limitations, unused vacation earned and upon retirement, termination or death may be compensated for certain amounts at their then current rates of pay.
 The amount of vacation is recognized as expense as the amount is earned and this obligation is accrued.
-As referenced above under Basis of Accounting during the year ended June 30, 2023 VSAC adopted GASB statement number 101 which requires the recording of a liability for the estimated value of compensated absences which have accrued to the employees' benefit but which do not vest, such as medical leave.
+During the year ended June 30, 2023 VSAC adopted GASB statement No. 101 which requires the recording of a liability for the estimated value of compensated absences which have accrued to the employees' benefit but which do not vest, such as medical leave.
 VSAC has calculated this value as the total accrued leave as of year-end reduced by estimated future forfeitures resulting from employee departures.
 The accruals for compensated absences are a component of the accounts payable and other liabilities line under current assets in the Statement of Net Position; the non-current portion is a component of accrued liabilities under non-current liabilities.